Coin Myths, Trivia & FactsHobbies & Crafts

 Applying acid to a dateless Buffalo nickel should be done only for the entertainment of seeing what date used to be on the coin.

-Think of any coin you apply acid to as one that you are sacrificing — just for curiosity’s sake.
+Think of any coin that you apply acid to as one that you are sacrificing — just for curiosity’s sake.